calroc/Thun/docs/Advent_of_Code_2017_December_3rd.rst

 For example:

--  Data from square 1 is carried 0 steps, since it’s at the access port.
+-  Data from square 1 is carried 0 steps, since it's at the access port.
 -  Data from square 12 is carried 3 steps, such as: down, left, left.
 -  Data from square 23 is carried only 2 steps: up twice.
 -  Data from square 1024 must be carried 31 steps.